-the short answer is, No, eating cooked up food will not break/invalidates your wudu, although there are some scholars who take the literal meaning of this and have this opinion that if you eat something that cooked up will nullify your wudu.
+the short answer is, No, eating cooked-up food will not break/invalidates your wudu, although there are some scholars who take the literal meaning of this and have this opinion that if you eat something that is cooked up will nullify your wudu.

 but the majority of scholars don’t take the literal meaning of this hadith.